EPCCed/intro_to_cp2k/day1/README.md

 ## Exercise 2: Converging the energy cutoff

+### 2.1 Using our previous water input

 In this execise you will converge the energy cutoff for the same system as in the previous execise.

+This execise is adapted from the exercise [here](https://www.cp2k.org/events:2018_summer_school:converging_cutoff).
+This version is less detailed, if you would like more information you can refer to the original.

 Quickstep uses a multi-grid system for mapping the product Gaussians onto the real space grid(s).
 The energy cutoff sets the planewave cutoff in Ry.
 A larger cutoff translates to a finer multi-grid.